-BIAXIAL MECHANICAL PROPERTIES OF VENOUS VALVE LEAFLET TISSUES Jiaqi Lu and Hsiao-Ying Shadow Huang Mechanical and Aerospace Engineering Department North Carolina State University, Raleigh, NC, USA email: jlu20@ncsu.edu, web: http://wolverine.mae.ncsu.edu/ INTRODUCTION Chronic venous insufficiency (CVI) is widely accepted as the seventh most common chronic debilitating disease and has a huge impact on human health all over the world.
-In the United States, 10% to 35% of adults are affected by CVI [1].
-Venous valve incompetence is a major cause of this disease.
+Biaxial Mechanical Properties of Venous Valve Leaflet Tissues

+Jiaqi Lu and Hsiao-Ying Shadow Huang

+North Carolina State University, Raleigh, NC

+Introduction: Venous valve incompetence is a major cause of the chronic venous insufficiency (CVI).
 When the venous valves become incompetent, blood reflux can occur, which results in blood pooling in the lower extremities and therefore causes CVI.
-Tissue engineered prosthetic venous valve is a potential effective treatment of the incompetent valves and the mechanical properties biochemical components of native venous valve tissues are critical inputs to the proper design of functional prosthetic valves.
-To date, only uniaxial tensile studies have been reported on venous valve leaflet tissue mechanical properties [2].
+To date, only uniaxial tensile studies have been reported on venous valve leaflet tissue mechanical properties.
 However, it was inadequate to describe the complex mechanical behaviors of venous valve leaflets, whose native mechanical loading state is intrinsically multi-axial.
 In our study, we conducted equibiaxial tensile tests and collagen assay on bovine jugular and saphenous vein valve leaflet tissues to better understand their biaxial nonlinear and anisotropic mechanical properties and quantitatively analyze their collagen concentration.

-METHODS Bovine jugular and saphenous venous valves were used in lieu of human tissues due to their relatively large size, ease to access, and the previous usage in prosthetic studies [1].
+Materials and Methods: Bovine jugular and saphenous venous valves were used in lieu of human tissues due to their relatively large size, ease to access, and the previous usage in prosthetic studies.
 The jugular venous valves (JV) had the dimension of 25~30mm in the circumferential direction, with 8~15mm in the radial direction.
-The saphenous venous valves (SV) had the dimension of 10~15mm in the circumferential direction and 3~5mm in the radial direction The leaflets were collected from the veins and put into biaxial mechanical testing (Fig. 1) and collagen assay.
+The saphenous venous valves (SV) had the dimension of 10~15mm in the circumferential direction and 3~5mm in the radial direction.
+The leaflets were collected from the veins and put into biaxial mechanical testing and collagen assay.
 The central belly region of each leaflet specimen was isolated and mounted onto the BioTester.
-The specimens stretched were equibiaxially in both circumferential and radial directions to 60% strain at the rate of 1%/s under displacement control.
+The specimens were stretched equibiaxially in both circumferential and radial directions to 60% strain at the rate of 1%/s under displacement control.
 Corresponding displacement and force data were recorded through the load cells.

-Fig. 1 Mechanical testing for JV and SV tissues After mechanical testing, the specimens were then frozen in preparation for collagen assay.
+After mechanical testing, the specimens were then frozen in preparation for collagen assay.
 The specimens were weighed and put into collagen extraction solution for 120h.
 Then the collagen concentration of each sample was obtained by adding dye reagent and analyzing the 550nm light absorbance of each sample.

-RESULTS AND DISCUSSION Bovine jugular valves had non-linear anisotropic mechanical properties (Fig. 2).
+Results and Discussion: Bovine jugular valves had non-linear anisotropic mechanical properties (Fig. 1).
 Tangent moduli of elasticity in the circumferential direction were larger than those in the radial direction for all the samples (p<0.05), which indicated the venous valves were stiffer in the circumferential direction than in the radial direction (Table 1).
 For JV tissues, specimens from different locations of the vein were separated into three groups, as the Proximal, which was closer to the heart, the Middle, and the Distal.
 For SV tissues, the specimens were separated into the Proximal and the Distal groups.
-By comparing the leaflet properties from different locations, we observed that all JV Distal tissues showed anisotropic mechanical properties, while SV Proximal tissues showed isotropic properties.
-Moreover, the JV tissues showed an increasing trend in collagen concentration from the Proximal to the Distal groups, while the SV tissues showed an decreasing trend (Fig. 3).
+By comparing the leaflet properties from different locations, we observed that all JV and SV Distal tissues showed anisotropic mechanical properties, while SV Proximal tissues showed isotropic properties.
+Moreover, the JV tissues showed an increasing trend in collagen concentration from the Proximal to the Distal groups, while the SV tissues showed an decreasing trend (Fig. 2).
 The difference among the leaflets from different locations indicated that inter-valvular variabilities existed among the venous valve leaflet tissues.
-As the blood flows back to the heart from the distal end to the proximal end, leaflets from different locations are exposed to different pressure levels, which might have caused such inter-valvular variability.
+As the blood return to the heart from the distal end to the proximal end, leaflets from different locations are exposed to different pressure levels, which might have caused such inter-valvular variability.
+By comparing the properties of the leaflets from the same valve location, we observed that they did not possess the same properties.
+One of the leaflet appeared to have stronger mechanical properties than the other one, which indicated that intra-valvular variability existed among the leaflet tissues.